|

 - SIGINT

 - Safe shutdown.
-Same as issuing PAUSE and SHUTDOWN on the
+Same as issuing SHUTDOWN WAIT_FOR_SERVERS on the

 - Immediate shutdown.
 Same as issuing SHUTDOWN on the console.